Fees and scholarships

 Yes, you are.
 In order to be exempt from paying application and tuition fees, you must have citizenship in an EU/EEA country or Switzerland.

-Distance courses and programmes – meaning that the student does not have to attend any or very few lectures at the university – have the same rules that apply to regular courses and programmes.
+Distance courses and programmes – meaning that the student does not have to attend any, or only attend a few lectures at the university – have the same rules that apply to regular courses and programmes.

 Students who are required to pay application and tuition fees must pay these fees for distance courses and programmes as well.

-If you do not document your status or pay your application fee by the deadline, your application will be considered late and will only be processed at the discretion of the university.
+If you do not document your EU/EEA/Swiss citizenship or pay your application fee by the deadline, your application will be considered late and will only be processed at the discretion of the university.

-If you'll be unable to document your status by the deadline (in your case, you are waiting for a decision regarding citizenship), you must pay your application fee in order for your application to be processed.
+If you'll be unable to document your EU/EEA/Swiss citizenship by the deadline because you're waiting for a decision regarding citizenship, you must pay your application fee in order for your application to be processed.
 We must receive your fee by the fee payment deadline (see Key dates for more information).

 If you receive a decision regarding your citizenship application, it is possible you may be exempt from tuition fees.
 You should contact the university where you have been admitted or are currently studying.
 The university will then decide how to handle your case.

-You need to submit a copy of the official document you received from the Swedish Migration Agency (Migrationsverket) regarding your residency.
-Please be sure that the document indicates on what grounds your residency was granted.
+You need to submit a copy of the decision letter you received from the Swedish Migration Agency (Migrationsverket) regarding your residence permit.
+Please be sure that the letter indicates on what grounds your residency was granted.

 Please note that a copy of your residence permit card is often not sufficient to document your status, as it usually does not indicate the reason you were granted residency.